DRP installation

 will open in the conda (base) environment.
 If you want to avoid that

-permanently just do: conda config --set auto_activate_base false
+permanently just do: conda config --set auto_activate_base false.

 Once conda is installed according to the instructions above, the steps to run MEGARA DRP under conda would be the following: